Authored by the expert who managed and guided the team behind the Australia Property Pack

 Are days-on-market for rentals falling in Tasmania as of 2026?

-The difference in days-on-market between best areas and weaker areas in Tasmania is noticeable, with premium suburbs like Battery Point, Sandy Bay, and inner Hobart seeing rentals leased within a week, while more remote regional towns may take three to four weeks.
+There is a noticeable gap between the best areas and weaker areas in Tasmania: inner Hobart suburbs like Battery Point, Sandy Bay, and North Hobart see rentals filled almost immediately, while more remote areas like parts of the West Coast or some outer regional towns may take three to four weeks or longer.

 Are vacancies dropping in the best areas of Tasmania as of 2026?